julius-gwee/tp/docs/UserGuide.md

 **Command Terminal** | A text-based application (also called Command Prompt on Windows or Terminal on Mac/Linux) where you enter commands to run programs like `findr`.
 **GUI** | Graphical User Interface - A visual interface with buttons, windows, and menus that you can interact with using a mouse.
 **Stage** | A specific phase in the recruitment process (Candidates, Contacted, Interviewed, or Hired), represented as columns in the kanban board.
+**Stage Column** | Refers to one of the vertical sections in the Kanban board UI (e.g., Candidates, Contacted, Interviewed, Hired).
+Each stage column contains the candidates currently in that stage.
 **Kanban Board** | A visual workflow management tool that organizes candidates into columns representing different recruitment stages.
 **Case Sensitivity** | The distinction between uppercase and lowercase letters.
 Case-insensitive means `Candidates`, `candidates`, and `CANDIDATES` are treated the same.
 **Hard disk** | Your computer's main storage device where files and data are permanently saved, even when the computer is turned off.